emirdur/seekitnu/README.md

 ### 4. Bridge OpenAI

 The way this application works is by relying on OpenAI to generate the tasks, and then falling back on a CSV file in case there's any fetch fails with the OpenAI API.
-Therefore, you must sign up for an OpenAI API account and add the configuration key to the .env file in the backend.
+Therefore, you must sign up for an OpenAI API account and add the configuration key to the .env file in the backend if you'd like to use this service.
+If you want to skip that part you can simply update the CSV file provided with some example tasks.

 ### 5. Containerize the application